Sagelt/beyond/index.md

 character.
 Beasts, humanoids, and stranger creatures all use these rules.

+## Forces

+**Forces** are the entities and groups that act on the world around the player characters.
+They can be large scale, like a kingdom or religious order, or local, like a sheriff or communal farm.
+Forces act on the world to create problems and opportunities for the player characters.

+There is no set list of forces.
+It is up to the GM to identify forces as they come up and add them to their tracking sheet.
+A good force:

+-   Has resources at its disposal
+-   Has goals it is pursuing
+-   Has some form of membership or allegiance for those that aid it

+Political organizations, trade guilds, military organizations, religious organizations, and community organizations tend to be good forces.
+At times certain powerful individuals, like an ancient dragon plotting beneath a mountain, can be forces of their own.

+The player characters may suggest forces for the GM to add through their allegiances, bonds, or other aspects of their character.
+The initial goal provided by the GM may also suggest forces at play.

+Each force is described by a name, area, goal, resources, plots, and opportunities.

+-   Name is what you call it.
+-   Area describes the physical domains in which the force has influence.
+Define the area when creating the force, you can change it later as needed.
+-   Goal is what the force is pursuing.
+Much like player goals they can range in scope and duration, but they should always be a concrete outcome.
+Write one to start with.
+If that goal is achieved or abandoned replace it with a new one or discard the force.
+-   Resources are the people, objects, connections, and information the force has at its disposal.
+List 2-3 to start with, then add and remove them during play to reflect actions that the players undertake or as the result of GM moves.
+-   Plots are the activities the force is currently pursuing to further its goal.
+They do not have to be complicated or clandestine, they can be as simple and direct as rebuilding a barn or attacking a stronghold.
+If the force is added as part of a goal or adventure location make sure it has at least one plot related to that.
+You can add new plots at any time.
+-   Opportunities are open weakneses or offered deals that the players can take advantage of, defend, or accept.
+Add them as appropriate during play.

+Forces stay on your tracking sheet until they either lose their purpose (no longer having a goal), are soundly defeated, or lose relevancy to the current action of the game.

+Forces are used when planning adventure locations and reviewing the GM log to create more adventures for the player characters and keep the world in motion.

 ## The GM Log

 During each session you'll keep a GM log.
 The goals of your GM log are